kontheocharis/fluid/fluid/README.md

-# refactor-v1
+# Fluid

-The goal of this project is to develop refactoring transformations for a dependently-typed language.
+The goal of this project is to develop refactoring transformations for a toy dependently-typed language called Fluid.

-This repository contains a small dependently-typed language with some basic data types such as `Vect`, `Nat`, `Fin`, and `Maybe`, in `src/Lang`.
+This repository contains a simple compiler for the Fluid language, which is a subset of Idris with some basic data types such as `Vect`, `Nat`, `Fin`, and `Maybe`, in `src/Lang`.

 The type checking implementation for this can be found in `src/Checking`.
 It is a bi-directional type checking implementation with inference, holes, and pattern unification.

-It also contains some basic refactoring transformations, such as ornamenting declarations and expanding patterns in clauses.
+The repository also contains some basic refactoring transformations, such as ornamenting declarations and expanding patterns in clauses.
 These can be found in `src/Refactoring.`

 ## General TODO

 - [x] Write a small parser & REPL
+- [ ] Handle inference of lists vs vectors

 ## Type-checking TODO